OL Reign beats Chicago 3-2 in long-awaited return to Cheney Stadium

 The Bold (1-1-1) didn’t take long to respond.
 Midfielder Jess Fishlock collected a deflected pass and timed her touch to slip through the Chicago defense for a sprinting Sofia Huerta.
 The latter sliced the ball past Red Stars keeper Alyssa Naeher for the equalizer in the 41st minute.

 Huerta’s score was also the Reign’s first goal of the 2021 campaign.
-Seattle was the last NWSL team to notch a goal this season.
+The Reign was the last NWSL team to notch a goal this season.

 The Reign had another solid attempt in the 55th minute but spent the majority of the second half defending its goal.
-Bold center back Madison Hammond and fullback Lu Barnes each had key blocks and deflections to keep the match level until Pruitt’s score.
+Hammond and Bold fullback Lu Barnes each had key blocks and deflections to keep the match level until Pruitt’s score.

 There was a tense moment in the 56th minute when Fishlock collided with three Chicago defenders.
 The midfielder curled into a ball on the field until a trainer was called.
 Blood dripped from her face as she rose and walked to the sideline to be treated.
 She was substituted out of the match for Nicole Momiki in the 71st minute.